 Canaccord Genuity Group's revenue is likely to be lower during periods of declining prices or inactivity in the market for securities of companies in Canaccord Genuity Group's focus sectors.
-Canaccord Genuity Group's business is particularly dependent on the market for equity offerings by companies in the Metals & Mining, Energy, Agriculture, Technology, Sustainability, Transportation & Industrials, Financials, Healthcare & Life Sciences, Real Estate & Hospitality, Consumer & Retail, Support Services, Media & Telecommunications, Paper & Forestry Products, Infrastructure, Investment Companies, Aerospace & Defense, Leisure, Diversified and Private Equity sectors.
+Canaccord Genuity Group's business is particularly dependent on the market for equity offerings by companies in the Technology, Healthcare & Life Sciences, Real Estate & Hospitality, Energy, Financials, Consumer & Retail, Metals & Mining, Infrastructure, Media& Telecommunications, Agriculture & Fertilizers, Transportation & Industrials, Paper and Forestry Products, Sustainability, Support Services, Aerospace & Defence and Private Equity.
 These markets have historically experienced significant volatility, not only in the number and size of equity offerings, but also in the aftermarket trading volume and prices of newly issued securities.

-Canaccord Genuity Group's revenue growth in prior years is partially attributable to the increased number and size of underwritten transactions by companies in Canaccord Genuity Group's target industries and by the related increase in agency trading for such companies.
+Canaccord Genuity Group's revenue growth historically is partially attributable to the increased number and size of underwritten transactions by companies in Canaccord Genuity Group's target industries and by the related increase in agency trading for such companies.
 Underwriting activities in Canaccord Genuity Group's target industries can decline for a number of reasons, including market uncertainty, inflation, rising interest rates and related issues.
 Underwriting and brokerage activity can also be materially adversely affected for a company or industry segment by disappointments in quarterly performance relative to an analyst's expectations or by changes in long-term prospects.